 Diagnosing an infection in someone with lupus

-It can sometimes be difficult to diagnose an infection, because the symptoms may closely mimic those of lupus.
+It can sometimes be difficult to diagnose an infection in someone who has lupus, because the symptoms may closely mimic those of lupus.
 For instance, it can be hard to tell whether joint pains and fever are caused by a lupus flare or an infection.
 To further complicate matters, an infection can trigger a lupus flare.

 A chronic low-grade fever may be normal for someone with lupus, so it helps to take your temperature at the same time daily.
-Generally you should see your doctor if you have a temperature that is higher than usual, or experience any symptoms that aren’t typical for you.
+It is recommended that you see your doctor if you have a temperature that is higher than usual, or experience any symptoms that aren’t typical for you.

 Methods used to diagnose the presence of an infection may include: